 When recording an edge, we assigned a weight to each edge based on the closeness of the relationship between two persons.
-The closeness in turn is measured by the "degree of kinship,"

-that is the number of steps or generations that separate two individuals from their common ancestor, as displayed in the upper right side of Figure 3.
+The closeness in turn is measured by the "degree of kinship," that is the number of steps or generations that separate two individuals from their common ancestor, as displayed in the upper right side of Figure 3.
 This denotes the kinship (a blood relationship and a relationship by affinity) between two individuals who share a common ancestor.
-For example, the degree of kinship between a person and her/his mother, father, mother-in-law, and father-inlaw is 1, while the degree of kinship between a person and her/his aunt, uncle, aunt-in-law and uncle-in-law is 3.
-During this period, elites often employed strategies such as arranging marriages between their children (or sisters/brothers or nephews/nieces, etc.) to establish relationships with other elites they wanted to strengthen their ties with; relationships by affinity were important.
+For example, the degree of kinship between a person and her/his mother, father, mother-in-law, and father-in-law is 1, while the degree of kinship between a person and her/his aunt, uncle, aunt-in-law and uncle-in-law is 3.
 Details on the identification of the degree of kinship for each relationship are shown in Figure 3.
-The weight of each relationship (edge) is the inverse of the degree of kinship, such that a larger value represents a tighter relationship.